xieyj17/ProjectionPursuit.jl/README.md

 res = projection_pursuit(data, snu, 3)
 ```

-Let's project the data onto the first direction, and compare the density function with that of the Gamma component.
+Let's project the data onto the first direction, and compare the density function with that of the Gamma component to see how well projection pursuit can reveal the relevant component of the data:

 ![gamma_pp](/docs/src/assets/gamma_pp_35.png)

 And just in case you are curious what if we use PCA, here is the comparison of density functions.
-It totally misses the skewed part, which is not surprising at all!
+PCA just tells you what is the direction with largest variance, and it totally misses the skewed part.
+Not surprising at all!

 ![gamma_pca](/docs/src/assets/gamma_pca_35.png)